OpenNebula/addon-lxcone/Guide.md

 #### This is the required data:
 * Type.
 Select **Custom**.
 * Write the host's Ip address where LXC is installed and configured.
+You can also write a hostname or DNS if previously configurated.
 * Under **Drivers**
     * Virtualization.
 Select Custom.
     * Information.
 Select Custom.